localleon/octoprint-exporter/README.md

     - Copy the systemd-service file to /etc/systemd/system/
     - Use ```systemctl``` to enable the Service

-## Contributing
-- Pull-requests and bug reports wanted !

-## Plattform
-Currently tested on:
-- linux/amd64
-- linux/arm

 ## Credits / Libarys used
+- https://github.com/prometheus       <-- Prometheus (Open-Source Monitoring System)
+- https://octoprint.org/              <-- The snappy web interface for your 3D printer
-https://mholt.github.io/json-to-go/     -- Used to create Go Structs out of JSON
+- https://mholt.github.io/json-to-go/ <-- Used to create Go Structs out of JSON

 ## Author
 Copyright localleon(c) 2019

+This project is MIT Licensed